 National Non Domestic Rates (NNDR) - Retail Relief

-Relief will be provided to eligible retail, hospitality, and leisure properties in 2023/24.
+Relief will be provided to eligible occupied retail, hospitality, and leisure properties in 2023/24.
 Your current rates bill includes this discount.

-In line with the conditions set by the government, a ratepayer may only claim up to £110,000 of support under the 2022/23 Retails, Hospitality and Leisure relief scheme for all of their eligible hereditaments.
-This cash cap applies at a Group company level (so holding companies and subsidiaries cannot claim up to the cash cap for each company) and also to organisations which, although not a company, have an interest in a company that they would, if they were a company, result in its being the holding company.
+In line with the conditions set by the government, a ratepayer may only claim up to £110,000 of support under the 2023/24 Retail, Hospitality and Leisure Relief Scheme for all of their eligible hereditaments.
+This cash cap applies at a Group company level (so holding companies and subsidiaries cannot claim up to the cash cap for each company) and also to organisations which, although not a company, have such an interest in a company that they would, if they were a company, result in its being the holding company.

-The Retail, Hospitality, and Leisure Relief Scheme is subject to the subsidies chapter with the UK-EU Trade and Cooperation Agreement (TCA).
-The subsidies chapter within the TCA only applies to subsidies over the value of approximately £343,000 per beneficiary over a 3-year period, consisting of the current financial year, and the two previous financial years (the Small Amounts of Financial Assistance limit).
-Extended Retails Discounts granted in 2020/21 or 2021/22 do not count towards the limit.
-Covid business grants received from local government and any other subsidy claimed under the Small Amounts of Financial Assistance limit over the 3 year period should be counted.
+Furthermore, the Retail, Hospitality and Leisure Relief Scheme is subject to the Minimal Financial Assistance limits under the Subsidy Control Act.
+This means no recipient can receive over £315,000 over a 3-year period (consisting of the current financial year and the 2 previous financial years).
+Extended Retail Discounts granted in 2021/22 do not count towards the limit.
+Covid business grants received from local government and any other subsidy claimed under the Minimal Financial Assistance or Small Amounts of Financial Assistance limit over the 3-year period should be counted.

-If the following applies to you, please complete Section A of the form (accepting the relief and declaring that you comply with the cash cap and exemption threshold) and return it to the address above:
+If the following applies to you, please complete Section A (accepting the relief and declaring that you comply with the cash cap and exemption threshold) and return the completed form to us.

-- You (or if appropriate a company in your group) have received the 2022/23 Retail, hospitality and Leisure Relief Scheme support on any other property but to a level below £110,000 cash cap.
-You should list the other Retail, Hospitality and Leisure Relief being granted for premises other than the one mentioned above, and
+- you (or if appropriate a company in your Group) have received the 2023/24 Retail, Hospitality and Leisure Relief Scheme support on any other property but to a level below the £110,000 cash cap.
+You should list the other Retail, Hospitality and Leisure Relief being granted for premises other than the one to which this bill relates, and

-You (or if appropriate a company in your Group) have not received more than the Small Amounts of Financial Assistance limit of £315,000 over 3 years (including 2023/24).
+- you (or if appropriate a company in your Group) have not received more than the Minimal Financial Assistance limit of £315,000 over 3 years (including 2023/24).
 If appropriate you should list the other subsidies you have received.

-If the following applies, please complete Section B (refusing the relief) and return it to the address above:
+If the following applies to you, please complete Section B (refusing the relief) and return the completed form to us.

-- You have exceeded the cash cap on the other properties, or
+- you have exceeded the cash cap on other properties, or

-The Government and North Kesteven District Council will not tolerate any business falsifying their records or providing false evidence to gain this discount, including claiming support above the cash cap or the exemption threshold.
-A ratepayer who falsely applies for any relief, or provided false information or makes false representation in order to gain relief may be guilty of fraud under the Fraud Act 2006.
+The government and City of Lincoln Council will not tolerate any business falsifying their records or providing false evidence to gain this discount, including claiming support above the cash cap or the exemption threshold.
+A ratepayer who falsely applies for any relief, or provides false information or makes false representation in order to gain relief may be guilty of fraud under the Fraud Act 2006.